Zscaler Blog

 Introduction

 This is Part 1 in our series on the history of SmokeLoader.
-Stay tuned for Part 2.
+Go to Part 2.

 In May 2024, Zscaler ThreatLabz technical analysis of SmokeLoader supported an international law enforcement action known as Operation Endgame, which remotely disinfected tens of thousands of infections.
 In the process of providing assistance to law enforcement for the operation, ThreatLabz has documented SmokeLoader for nearly all known versions.